exercism/deprecated-mentors/tracks/ruby/exercises/grains/README.md

 ### Reasonable solutions

-The use of a custom exception, the choice of variale names, and the user of `cover?` all make this an excellent solution.
+The use of a custom exception, the choice of variable names that relate to the story not the maths (`postion` rather than `number`), and the user of `cover?` all make this an excellent solution.
 ```
 module Grains
   SQUARES = (1..64)